F-rankie/GitHub-Help/Github Essentials.md

 ```
 Now you have the master repository on the github server, and everything is synched (**README.md** and **MyProject.R**).
 If you have a 'good' **.gitignore** file in the project directory (telling git which files to ignore), you may use **git add -A** (for **A**ll files) instead of adding each file individually.

+### 5.2 Workflow to create a new repository from scratch

+1. Add a new master repository using the web interface (accessing https://github.com/F-rankie/...
+2. Use button "Clone to Desktop" (lower right), choose appropriate directory, a subdirectory will be created
+3.

+### 5.3 Workflow to fork a (foreign) repository to my GitHub account, and then add my own files to it

+1.  abcd
+2.  **efgh**
+3.  ijkl *(to follow)*

+Example: Module 4 of Data Science Specialization (@coursera), Project 1 (plot1.R to plot4.R, plot1.png to plot4.png)

 ## 8. Deleting a repository